Robust and efficient mean estimation: an approach based on the properties of self-normalized sums: Main results.

 \subsection{Non-asymptotic deviation inequalities.}

 In the simplest case $p=1$, equation \eqref{eq:err} suggests that in order to bound the estimation error $\wh\mu_{N,p} - \mu$, it suffices to control the average $\frac{1}{k}\sum_{j=1}^k \frac{\bar\mu_j-\mu}{\wh\sigma_j}$ and the harmonic mean $\l( {\frac{1}{k}\sum_{j=1}^k \frac{1}{\wh\sigma_j}} \r)^{-1}$ separately.
 Similar intuition holds for other values of $p$ as well.
-In what follows, we will always assume that $\m O \leq Ck$ for some $C<1$, where $\m O$ is the number of outliers in the sample.
+In what follows, we will always assume that $ O \leq Ck$ for some $C<1$, where $ O$ is the number of outliers in the sample.
 Define the event \ben \Ep := \l\{ \l(\frac{1}{k}\sum_{j=1}^k \frac{1}{\wh \sigma^p_j}\r)^{-1} \leq \l(\frac{4\sigma}{1-C}\r)^{p} \r\}. \een $\Ep$ holds whenever the harmonic mean of the (powers of) sample variances does not exceed the corresponding power of the true variance $\sigma^2$ by too much.
 In particular, in the absence of outliers, we can replace $C$ by $0$ in the previous event.
-Informally speaking, the harmonic mean of a set of numbers is controlled by its smallest elements, therefore, it is natural to expect that the event $\Ep$ holds with overwhelming probability; this claim will be formalized in the following Lemma. \begin{lemma} Recall the contamination framework defined in section \ref{sec:intro}.
-Suppose that $\mb E|X-\mu|^{1+\delta}<\infty$ for some $1\leq \delta \leq 2$ and that $\m O \leq Ck$ for some $C<1$.
-Then \be \pr{\Ep} \geq 1 - e^{-ck(1-C)(1 + (\delta-1)\log{n})} \ee for some constant $c>0$ that depends on $\delta$.
-Moreover, if $X$ has sub-Gaussian distribution, then \be \pr{\Ep} \geq 1 - e^{-c(1-C)N}. \ee \end{lemma} Note that the condition $\m O < Ck$ only requires $C$ to be smaller than $1$: it means that for our technique to reliably estimate the true mean, it suffices that any constant positive fraction of subsamples indexed by $G_1,\ldots,G_k$ is free from the outliers, while the popular median-of-means estimator requires at least $50\%$ of the subsamples to be ``clean''.
+Informally speaking, the harmonic mean of a set of numbers is controlled by its smallest elements, therefore, it is natural to expect that the event $\Ep$ holds with overwhelming probability; this claim will be formalized in the following lemma whose proof is deferred to Section~\ref{proof:lem:denominator}. \begin{lemma} Recall the contamination framework defined in Section \ref{sec:intro}.
+Suppose that $\mb E|X-\mu|^{1+\delta}<\infty$ for some $1\leq \delta \leq 2$ and that $ O \leq Ck$ for some $C<1$.
+Then \be \pr{\Ep} \geq 1 - e^{-ck(1-C)(1 + (\delta-1)\log{n})} \ee for some constant $c>0$ that depends on $\delta$ and $\mb E|X-\mu|^{1+\delta}$.
+Moreover, if $X$ has sub-Gaussian distribution, then \be \pr{\Ep} \geq 1 - e^{-c(1-C)N} \ee for some constant $c>0$ that depends on the distribution of $X$. \end{lemma} Note that the condition $ O < Ck$ only requires $C$ to be smaller than $1$: it means that for our technique to reliably estimate the true mean, it suffices that any constant positive fraction of subsamples indexed by $G_1,\ldots,G_k$ are free from the outliers, while the popular median-of-means estimator requires at least $50\%$ of the subsamples to be ``clean''.
 In practical applications, this difference can be substantial, and our simulation results (see section \ref{sec:simul}) confirm this observation.